 The WeBoost acquires the cellular signal already present and then amplifies that signal making it faster and more reliable.
 The WeBoost is very easy to use.
 You power it on and your phone, regardless of provider, works.
-There is no need to pair devices as the WeBoost transmits the same cell frequencies that your phone is already designed to automatically pick-up.
+There is no need to pair devices as the WeBoost transmits the same cell frequencies that your phone is already designed to automatically pick up.

 The Two Antennas

-The Drive 4G-X WeBoost Review
+Drive X WeBoost Review

 The Outside Antenna

-WeBoost Drive 4G-X RV
+WeBoost Drive Reach RV vs. Destination RV Models

 Adding a Directional Antenna

-We chose to toss the magnetic omni-directional antenna and get a Wilson 75 Ohm directional antenna that would pull down a much stronger signal.
+We chose to toss the magnetic omnidirectional antenna and get a Wilson 75 Ohm directional antenna that would pull down a much stronger signal.
 The downside to a directional antenna is that you have to know where to point it in order to pick up the cellular source.
 There are apps for this or one can simply slowly turn the antenna until it picks up a stronger signal.
 We use the Open Signal app which is one of our favorite full-timer apps.
-When we did our custom install of the WeBoost Drive 4G-X system I made sure that our mounting solution gave us the ability to easily swivel the antenna in any direction.
+When we did our custom install of the WeBoost Drive system I made sure that our mounting solution gave us the ability to easily swivel the antenna in any direction.

 Alternatives to Cellular Data

 Wifi hot spots are extremely unreliable and rarely fast enough for our work requirements.
-At a minimum we need data speeds of 1.5Mbps up and down.
+At a minimum, we need data speeds of 1.5Mbps up and down.
 Campgrounds rarely have speeds that fast.
 Coffee shops are hit or miss.
 Libraries are usually the one exception where the wifi data speeds are often very fast.
 When we are in an area with rough cell network speeds we always look for the nearest public library.

 Another option is satellite internet providers like HughesNet.
 This is a great option for people with larger RVs as the dish can be cumbersome.
 We didn’t have the space.
 You also need to know how to re-aim the dish every time you set up camp.
 If you go too far north (like the arctic circle) you will most likely have issues connecting to the satellites as they all circle the globe near the equator.
-Still even with these concerns it would be a good option at $140/month for 50GB, if it worked.
+Still, even with these concerns, it would be a good option at $140/month for 50GB, if it worked.
 They say you can expect 25Mbps down but only 3Mbps up.
 One of my family members has HughesNet.
 While the download speeds are usually descent the upload speeds make it unusable for what Jennifer and I need as working nomads.

 WeBoost Review Conclusion

-As we have traveled North America our cell service connectivity has always been in the forefront of our minds.
-We often find ourselves in far flung remote locations with 1-bar of reception.
+As we have traveled North America our cell service connectivity has always been at the forefront of our minds.
+We often find ourselves in far-flung remote locations with 1-bar of reception.
 All it takes is a flip of the switch to power on the WeBoost.
 Instantaneously our uncertain connection bumps up to a solid 2 bars and data speeds usually at least double.
 We have yet to come across a rural area with a questionable connection that the WeBoost didn’t make it possible to work.
 Let’s be clear though, this isn’t a magic box, if the signal isn’t there it won’t magically create one.
 One bar is all we need.
 As soon as we see the 1 bar LTE we know we will most likely be fine.

 Typically, we have more trouble finding a reliable connection in larger cities because the towers are so overloaded that the data speeds are greatly reduced.
-We will take 1 bar and a WeBoost on a remote spec of land adjacent to a mountain stream over 4 bars and no bandwidth on a crowded urban street any day.
+We will take 1 bar and a WeBoost on a remote speck of land adjacent to a mountain stream over 4 bars and no bandwidth on a crowded urban street any day.

 WeBoost Review – What You Need

 Check out our WeBoost install post to see how we optimized our WeBoost for our nomadic rig.
-We built a custom antenna solution to make set up fast and easy.
+We built a custom antenna solution to make setup fast and easy.
 We also wired and tested the entire system before attaching anything to our rig to ensure that the antennas weren’t interfering with each other and that we had optimal placements for use.